Leviticus Chapter 11 Continued

 “They are unclean to you”: Even the carcasses of the one and of the other; and to all the Israelites, men, women, and children, as Aben Ezra observes.

 As we said before, a carcase is the body of a dead animal.
 It died for some reason.
 You can catch a disease from an animal the same as from another human.
 This washing of the clothes is another common sense precaution.
 Any germs in the clothes probably would be lost after washing.
-In our day when so many dread diseases are around, we should be very careful to always wash our hands after coming in contact with animals, or even after we have shaken hands with a stranger.
-In the hospitals, nurses wear gloves when they are caring for patients to keep from catching the Aids virus and other dreaded diseases.
+In our day when so many dreaded diseases are around, we should be very careful to always wash our hands after coming in contact with animals, or even after we have shaken hands with a stranger.
+In the hospitals, nurses wear gloves when they are caring for patients to keep from catching the AIDS virus and other dreaded diseases.

 Leviticus 11:29 “These also [shall be] unclean unto you among the creeping things that creep upon the earth; the weasel, and the mouse, and the tortoise after his kind,”

 These also shall be unclean unto you among the creeping things that creep upon the earth.
 As distinguished from those creeping things that fly, these having no wings.
 And which were equally unclean, neither to be eaten nor touched.
 Neither their blood, their skin, nor their flesh, as the Targum of Jonathan paraphrases it.
 And the Misnic doctors say that the blood of a creeping thing and its flesh are joined together.
 And Maimonides observes, that this is a fundamental thing with them, that the blood of a creeping thing is like its flesh.
 Which in Siphre (an ancient book of theirs), is gathered from what is said in (Lev.
 11:29).
 “These shall be unclean”, etc., hence the wise men say, the blood of a creeping thing pollutes as its flesh.
-The creeping things intended are as follow:
+The creeping things intended are as follows:

 The weasel: however, all agree is rightly interpreted “the mouse”; which has its name in Hebrew from its being a waster and destroyer of fields.
 An instance of which we have in (1 Sam.
 6:5; see notes).
 So that this sort may be chiefly intended, though it includes all others, who are distinguished by their colors, the black, the red, and the white.
 As a learned physician expresses it, eats almost everything, gnaws whatever it meets with, and, among other things, is a great lover of swine’s flesh, which was an abomination to the Jews.
 Nor does it abstain from dung, and therefore it is no wonder it should be reckoned among impure creatures. and yet we find they were eaten by some people (see Isa.
 66:17).
 Especially the dormouse; for which the old Romans made conveniences to keep them in, and feed them, and breed them for the table.